gradvohl/YAPTT/introduction/README.md

 Notice that both the type of return and the argument for the function are ``void *``.
 That information means that the function may receive an address for anything as a parameter.
 Also, the function will return an address for anything.

 It is important to mention that the programmer can specify the function name and the parameter's name the function will receive.
 However, the programmer cannot change the type of return nor the parameter the function gets.

+## Time to Code
+Now, let us see some code in action.
+Our first example is in the ``firstExample`` directory and I invite the reader to look at the code, before compiling it.